mozilla/DeepSpeech/README.md

 ### Installing prerequisites for training

-Install the required dendencies using pip:
+Install the required dependencies using pip:

 ```bash
 cd DeepSpeech